Ianokane1/The-Music-Quiz/README.md

 ### Quiz Page
 Feature | Test | Outcome
 --- | --- | ---
-Question | Question appears | pass
+Question | Question appears | Pass
 Question | New question to generate each time a question is answered | Pass Multiple Choice Answers | Answers to highlight when hovered over | Pass Multiple Choice Answers | Answers to highlight green if correct and red if incorrect | Pass